Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ![Illustration of LLM for Auto-building modeling](/images/graphic.png){: .align-right width="420px"}

-👨🏻‍💻 I'm a final-year PhD candidate at The University of Utah, expecting to graduate in Jun.
-2026.
+👨🏻‍💻 I'm a third-year PhD candidate at The University of Utah, expecting to graduate in June 2026.

 📍 My research interests:
   - 🤖 **AI & LLM for Building**